MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/troubleshoot-firmware-update.md

 If the 3rd-party driver is identified as not implementing the needed APIs or translations, it's possible to either swap to the Microsoft provided alternatives for SATA (StorAHCI.sys) and NVMe (StorNVMe.sys), or reach out to the OEM or HBA vendor that provided the SAS driver and query if a newer version with the proper support exists.

-## Additional troubleshooting with Microsoft drivers (SATA/NVMe)
+## More troubleshooting with Microsoft drivers (SATA/NVMe)

-When Windows-native drivers, such as StorAHCI.sys or StorNVMe.sys are used to power storage devices, it's possible to get additional information about possible failure cases during firmware update operations.
+When Windows-native drivers, such as `StorAHCI.sys` or `StorNVMe.sys` are used to power storage devices, it's possible to get additional information about possible failure cases during firmware update operations.

-Beyond the ClassPnP Operational channel, StorAHCI and StorNVMe will log the device's protocol specific return codes in the following ETW channel:
+Beyond the ClassPnP Operational channel, StorAHCI and StorNVMe log the device's protocol specific return codes in the following ETW channel:

 Event Viewer - Application and Services Logs - Microsoft - Windows - StorDiag - **Microsoft-Windows-Storage-StorPort/Diagnose**